Sun-Helloworld/COVAP/README.md

 `python setup.py install`

 ## Use OGC
 You need to replace several files in pytorch and recompile it to apply OGC.
-We provide these files and usage methods in the "torch" directory.
-See README.md in "torch".
+We provide these files and usage methods in "/torch" directory.
+See README.md in "/torch".

 ## Run benchmarks
+see "/benchmarks" folder.